 - Entry in the accident book. - Statements from the injured person(s), witnesses, supervisors and first aider.
-These should be signed and dated and contain only statements of fact not supposition. - Copy of the accident/incident investigation report, with any photographs and diagrams. - Pre and post-accident risk assessments. - A copy of any written safety instructions given to the injured person(s). - A record of any personal protective equipment issued to the injured person(s). - Copies of any test certificates and/or records of maintenance and inspection of any Section 3 10 Issue 2
+These should be signed and dated and contain only statements of fact not supposition. - Copy of the accident/incident investigation report, with any photographs and diagrams. - Pre and post-accident risk assessments. - A copy of any written safety instructions given to the injured person(s). - A record of any personal protective equipment issued to the injured person(s). - Copies of any test certificates and/or records of maintenance and inspection of any equipment involved in the incident.